USA

 From moose encounters and mountain hikes to seafood feasts and sea life spotting, Maine contains a wealth of adventure waiting to be discovered.
 With 3,500 miles of rocky coastline, punctuated by historic lighthouses and home to a thriving wildlife population, it's no wonder that this picturesque state in New England is fondly nicknamed Vacationland.
-So roll up your sleeves and grab a lobster bib, or lace up your hiking boots, and get stuck into our list of the best things to do in Maine.
+Ready to plan your next USA holiday?
+Roll up your sleeves and grab a lobster bib, or lace up your hiking boots, and get stuck into our list of the best things to do in Maine.

 Conquer Cadillac Mountain